-Many people use a weight blanket, also referred to as a gravity blanket to reduce their anxiety.
+Many people use a weighted blanket, also referred to as a gravity blanket, to reduce their anxiety.
 Much like having a person lay on top of you, a weighted blanket is just that – weighted.
 When laid on top of you, its extra weight mimics the compression and force of a hug, thereby reducing your anxiety.

 A weighted, or gravity blanket is great for anyone with: